kgnzt/polyseerio-nodejs/README.md

 ## Debugging

 In order to debug an issue is can be helpful to enable debug logging.
-To do so set the environment variable: LOG_LEVEL to debug.
+To do so set the environment variable: POLYSEERIO_LOG_LEVEL to debug.